revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-25. How view is different from template?
+25. How view is different from a template?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)